Seagate/cortx/doc/Cortx on VA.rst

   **Note**: Please keep **srvnode-1** in the Host field.
 This is an internal name and it's required for the proper functioning of VA.

-11. Edit <exact location> and update the HAproxy configuration with public data IP address information.

-12. Refresh HAproxy configuration by running the following command.
+11. Refresh HAproxy configuration by running the following command.

   - **salt "*" saltutil.pillar_refresh**